keevan/just-a-little-rusty/README.md

 # just-a-little-rusty
-Dabbling in rust, probable will contain folders of rust examples.
-Nothing serious :)
+Dabbling in rust, probably will contain folders of rust examples.
+Nothing too serious :)